Find out which digital wallet is the best option for storing your bitcoin or other altcoins.

 Your coins are not stored in your wallet.

-Wallets do not actually contain any coins.
-The blockchain contains all the transactions that have been made since the initialisation of the blockchain, and through those transactions the wallet can figure out how many coins you have.
+The blockchain contains all the transactions that have been made since it began.
+By following the chain all the way to present day, a wallet can figure out how many coins you have.

 All wallets have a record of this transaction.
 All transactions on the blockchain are public so all users on the blockchain can confirm that the bitcoin changed hands, and all wallets have a record of this transaction.

 The 5 different types of crypto wallets

-As we’ve just covered, wallets are little more than a way to store two keys, one public address and one extremely important private key.
+Wallets are basically just a way to store two keys; the public address and the extremely important private key.
 Various companies have developed not only software but different types of real-world wallets to hold these keys, providing different levels of security and ease-of-use.